Thai minister who pleaded guilty in Sydney heroin case now says 'it was flour'

 McKay's statement was included in evidence against a Thai national accused of conspiring to import the drugs from Bangkok to Bondi, but he was not called on to testify.
 He didn’t need to.

-The 27-year-old pleaded guilty and accepted a four-year minimum jail term before being deported.
+The 27-year-old then known as Manat Bophlom pleaded guilty and accepted a four-year minimum jail term before being deported.

 Two decades later, that man, Thammanat Prompao, now a powerful Thai politician, has spent months deflecting accusations he was ineligible to be a cabinet minister because of his criminal past revealed in The Sydney Morning Herald and The Age in September.